Mekhlabhishek/Test1/book/chapter-9.md

 }
 ```

-This similar to defining a hash object with few twists.
-We are declaring key with name `element` and this has to be function.
+This is similar to defining a hash object with a few twists.
+We are declaring key with name `element` and this has to be a function.
 With the above getter defined we can now call it like

 ```